 I like to ask nonprofit leaders and boards the question, “What isn’t true today that needs to be true for you to fulfill your mission?”
 The answer to the question provides a roadmap to the future.
 It gives clarity to the mission and to existing and future programs needed to pull it off.
 Clarity here allows the nonprofit to define its place in impacting change.
 For example, it may be your mission to provide shelter and food to the homeless, but your societal change goal might be to end homelessness.
 Do you merely want to support struggling artists or change our society to one that appreciates and supports the arts?
 It doesn’t change your mission; it grounds it to a bigger cause.
 They can then see others working toward that same goal, which opens the possibility of new partnerships.
 Board members, leadership, and staff can then be more creative and innovative in their approach.
 Best of all, donors get a sharp vision of a brighter future their contributions work toward.
 This is a big change from the idea that their donation helps the organization survive another day to carry out its work.

 David Bayer, the mind hack guru who helps entrepreneurs with their mindset, tells the story of a young entrepreneur who said he wanted to make a million dollars.
-David’s response was “Then you should do something that requires a million dollars.”
+David’s response was, “Then you should do something that requires a million dollars.”
 This is excellent advice for nonprofit leaders.
 Don’t just dream of having a million dollars.
-Aspire to do something so big to bring about societal change that it takes a million dollars.
+Aspire to do something so big to bring about social change that it takes a million dollars.
 Changing the organizational mindset can make it happen.

 Clear Wisdom Consulting works with nonprofits to bring clarity to not just the organization’s messaging and communications, but to it mindset and purpose.